 Exercisability.
-The warrants are exercisable on the date we file an amendment to our restated certificate of incorporation to reflect a reverse stock split in an amount sufficient to permit the exercise in full of the warrants.
-The Class A Warrants will expire on the date that is one year after their initial exercise date and the Class B Warrants will expire on the date that is five years after their initial exercise date, in each case subject to the stockholder approvals described below.
+The warrants are exercisable on the date we file an amendment to our restated certificate of incorporation to reflect our stockholders' approval of a reverse stock split in an amount sufficient to permit the exercise in full of the warrants and will expire on the date that is five years after their original issuance.
 The warrants are exercisable, at the option of each holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of our common stock purchased upon such exercise (except in the case of a cashless exercise discussed below).
 The holder of warrants does not have the right to exercise any portion of the warrant if the holder would beneficially own in excess of 4.99% of the shares of our common stock outstanding immediately after giving effect to such exercise.
 This percentage may, however, be raised or lowered to an amount not to exceed 9.99% at the option of the holder upon at least 61 days' prior notice from the holder to us.

 Stockholder Approval.
-We have agreed to hold a stockholders' meeting in order to seek stockholder approval for an amendment to our restated certificate of incorporation to effect a reverse split of the common stock in an amount sufficient to permit the exercise in full of the warrants in accordance with their terms and to permit the exercise of the warrants.
-In the event that we are unable to obtain stockholder approvals to permit the exercise of the warrants and to effect an increase in our authorized shares of common stock or effect a reverse split of our common stock, the warrants will not be exercisable and will have no value.
+We have agreed to hold a stockholders' meeting in order to seek stockholder approval for an amendment to our restated certificate of incorporation to effect a reverse split of the common stock in an amount sufficient to permit the exercise in full of the warrants in accordance with their terms.
+In the event that we are unable to obtain stockholder approval and effect an increase in our authorized shares of common stock or effect a reverse split of our common stock, the warrants will not be exercisable and will have no value.